 In the Final Professional Experience Recommendations report the supervising teacher must also include feedback on the preservice teacher's ability to teach effectively in their primary specialisation.
+Refer also to Appendix H for guidelines for making judgements based on a preservice teacher's specialisation.

 Preservice teachers also undertake the Graduate Teacher Performance Assessment (GTPA) task in this course (please note - this task is assessed by the university only).
 The GTPA is an integrated assessment that connects the academic program and the professional experience, and in so doing connects research, theory and practice.
-The GTPA is a single culminating authentic summative assessment designed to demonstrate preservice teachers' ability to meet the Graduate Teacher Standards and to plan, teach, assess and reflect on their final-year professional practice (see Appendix D & E for further information).
+The GTPA is a single culminating authentic summative assessment designed to demonstrate preservice teachers' ability to meet the Graduate Teacher Standards and to plan, teach, assess and reflect on their final-year professional practice (see Appendix E & F for further information).